-A student who is suspended for failure to maintain a sufficient grade point average may request from the Vice President for Academic Affairs and/or the Admissions Committee a special waiver of suspension.
+A student who is suspended for failure to maintain a sufficient grade point average may appeal to the Admissions and Financial Aid Appeals Committee for a special waiver of suspension and the reinstatement of financial aid.
 Should the waiver be allowed, the student is required to repeat unsuccessful course work.
-In addition, a reduced course load may be required by the Vice President for Academic Affairs.
-A student allowed to return on a special waiver is not eligible for institutional, state, or federal financial aid.
+In addition, a reduced course load may be required by the committee.
+A student allowed to return on a special waiver is not eligible for institutional, state, or federal financial aid unless approved for reinstatement by the Admissions and Financial Aid Appeals Committee.